Back Pain

 This yoga pose helps relieve stress and anxiety by improving blood flow to the brain and increasing oxygenation.

-It also increases flexibility, strength, balance, and range of motion throughout the body.
+It also increases flexibility, strength, balance, and range of motion.

-There are several variations of this pose that can be used in many different ways.
+Several variations of this pose can be used in many different ways.

 Here are some other benefits of this pose: